UEABIO/physalia-R-course/docs/08-reproducible-reports.md

 ```

 <div class="try">
-<p>You won’t be able to see these tables unless you try re-knitting your
+<p>You won’t be able to see these tables unless you try re-rendering
-.Rmd file.</p>
+your .qmd file.</p>
 </div>

 ## Source files {-}

-One variation of the “self-contained” approach is to have R Markdown code chunks “source” (run) other R scripts.
+One variation of the “self-contained” approach is to have Quarto “source” (run) other R scripts.

-This can make your R Markdown script less cluttered, more simple, and easier to organize.
+This can make your Quarto file less cluttered, simpler, and easier to organize.
 It can also help if you want to display final figures at the beginning of the report.

-In this approach, the final R Markdown script simply combines pre-processed outputs into a document.
+In this approach, the final Quarto doc simply combines pre-processed outputs into a document.
 We already used the `source()` function to feed R objects from one script to another, now we can do the same thing to our report.

 The advantage is all the data cleaning and organising happens "elsewhere" and we don't need to repeat our code.
 If you make any changes in your analysis scripts, these will be reflected by changes in your report the next time you compile (knit) it.